tetyanago2023/weather_api_code_the_dream/README.md

 - **script.js**: JavaScript file responsible for fetching weather data from the Open-Meteo API and dynamically updating the HTML content.
 - **styles.css**: CSS file that styles the HTML elements for a cohesive look and includes night mode functionality.
 - **README.md**: Instructions and details about the project.

-## Features

-- Displays temperature and weather condition data.
-- Provides a toggle for night mode to improve readability in low-light conditions.
-- Allows users to search for weather data by entering a city name.

 ## Setup and Usage